6.2 Managing children who are sick, infectious, or with

 those who have received appropriate instructions from parents or guardians, or who have qualifications.

-Pre-school Learning Alliance Insurance Department for appraisal (if you have another provider, please check their procedures with them).
-Written confirmation that the insurance has been extended will
+Years Alliance Insurance Department for appraisal (if you have another provider, please check their procedures with them).
+Written confirmation that the insurance has been extended will be issued by

 If you are unsure about any aspect, contact the